Connect with us

 The university remains a predominantly white institution.
 In the 2020-21 school year, the most recent data available, 12.9% of the student body was Black.

-“Celebration is good, but I don’t think there’s anybody in this house or in the of Mississippi that thinks the problem has been solved,” he said.
+“Celebration is good, but I don’t think there’s anybody in this house or in the state of Mississippi that thinks the problem has been solved,” he said.

 Ethel Scurlock, dean of the Sally McDonnell Barksdale Honors College, delivered the keynote address, calling on students and staff to continue the work Meredith began 60 years ago.